quoctin/quoctin.github.io/_posts/2018-06-17-mihcak-filter.markdown

 ## Motivation
 <p align="justify">
 A compressible signal is generally composed by only a few principle components.
 Keeping only principle components and discarding redundant components is the goal of many compression algorithms.
 We can think of a compressible signal as the composition of many "similar structures", and there exist cheaper ways to represent them.
-On the contrary, noise is not compressible as it doesn't contain "random structures".
+On the contrary, noise is not compressible as it contain only "random structures".
 </p>
 <p align="justify">
 The target of this post is not about compression, but about a denoising algorithm for 2D images as this algorithm shares the same motivation as compression.
 Both of them aim to identifying random structures in a signal and attempt to remove them.